 In 2010 a giant ash cloud brought Europe’s airlines to a standstill.
 This fast turnaround film looks at the science behind the eruption of Iceland’s volcano.

 In 2010 Europe’s air traffic was brought to a standstill leaving thousands of passengers around the world stranded.
-It was Iceland’s Eyjafjallajökull eruption that caused the disruption, when it blew in April of that year molten rock up to 1,100°c hit the glacier above and a giant ash cloud formed, rising to a jaw-dropping 10,600 metres.
+It was Iceland’s Eyjafjallajökull eruption that caused the disruption, when in April of that year, molten rock up to 1,100°c hit the glacier above.

 But what led to such unprecedented chaos?
-How can ash that cannot even be detected by radar systems pose such a threat to modern aircraft?
+How can ash that cannot even be detected by radar systems pose such a threat to modern aircrafts?
 And could this be just the beginning of a series of much bigger eruptions?
-This eruption may not be an isolated event with a rise in seismic activity across the island some scientists believe that Iceland may be at the dawn of a new volcanic age.
+With a rise in seismic activity across the island, some scientists believe that Iceland may be at the dawn of a new volcanic age.

 Drawing on the expertise of leading volcanologists and with stunning first-hand footage, this film looks at the science behind this extraordinary event, and the volcanoes that could affect us in the future.